Les Baux and the old

 moment the place looks haunted.
 This place had no private signs, there were more people who

-stopped the car and took photos.
 It's a special building there isn't a second

 one of it in the area, with these double towers and the beautiful two impressive porches.
 It's

-sad to say it's lost it's beauty.
 Unfortunately I don't have hystorical information about this old farmhouse.
 It

 has a dovecote in the tower and a wall around it, I guess for protection.